marnix/metamath-eclipse-xtext/README.md

  - Support `$[ ... $]` include statements, including references.
    Note that it will be very difficult to allow this in arbitrary places:
    I will only allow it on the 'statement' level, so in any place where a $c/v/f/e/d/a/p statement is allowed.
+   Question: How to treat a file that is imported in two otherwise related .mm files, possibly in a different 'context'?
  - When showing a tooltip for a label, show the (formatted-as-on-website) comment that precedes that label (for $a/$p/$e/$f) or that follows the declaration (for $c/$v).
  - In non-compressed proof formats, highlight the non-syntax steps.